 Poetic iPad Pro case

 If you're just looking for a simple silicone case to protect your iPad and give you a place to store your Apple Pencil, Poetic's 9.7-inch case offers great corner protection along with a double silicone loop to store your stylus.
 It also leaves the Smart Connector exposed so that you can combine this case with Apple's Smart Keyboard whenever you have need for it.
-While not the most stylish case around, it still offers five different colors to spice up your iPad's look — though you won't find any color-matched "rose gold" option for this case.
+While not the most stylish case around, it still offers several different colors to spice up your iPad's look — though you won't find any color-matched "rose gold" option for this case.

 Pad and Quill's Oxford Leather iPad Pro Case